+Here $\mathbf{1}_{Y}$ is the holomorphically trivial line bundle on $Y$ and $d$ is the invariant distance on ${\rm Pic}^0(Y)$ defined by Ueda (see \cite[\S 4]{U}).
 As previous results, Arnol'd first studied neighborhoods of elliptic curves embedded in a surface with topologically trivial normal bundle (see \cite{A}).
 By regarding it as a kind of linearization problem, he applied the technique of Siegel's linearization theorem to this problem.
 Ueda's theorem is a partial generalization of Arnol'd theorem.

 When $(Y,X)$ is of type ($\alpha$), there are some results about the existence of strictly plurisubharmonic functions on a neighborhood of $Y$ and the constraint of its increasing degree.

 \begin{theorem} {\rm (\cite[Theorem 1, 2]{U})} Suppose that the pair $(Y,X)$ is of type $n$.
 Then the following hold: \begin{enumerate} \item[(i)] For any real number $a>n$, there exist a neighborhood $V$ of $Y$ and a strictly plurisubharmonic function $\Phi$ defined on $V\setminus Y$ such that $\Phi(p)=O({\rm dist}(p, Y)^{-a})$ as $p\to Y$. \item[(ii)] Let $V$ be a neighborhood of $Y$.
 For any positive real number $a<n$ and any plurisubharmonic function $\Psi$ defined on $V\setminus Y$ such that $\Psi(p)=o({\rm dist}(p, Y)^{-a})$ as $p\to Y$, there is a neighborhood $W$ of $Y$ in $V$ such that $\Psi|_{W\setminus Y}$ is constant. \end{enumerate} \end{theorem}